 USDA Symbol: maac

 The hardiest of all magnolias, Cucumber-tree is a large, round-topped, deciduous tree that can grow 60-75 ft. tall and wide.
 Its leaves, from 6-10 in. long, are deep-green in summer and yellow-brown in fall.
-Flowers are not showy; only 2 in. across and greenish in color.
+Flowers are variable in showiness.
+The tepals of most specimens open only to a vertical orientation about 2 in. across, though some open more fully.
+Many are greenish or greenish-white in color, though showier white- and yellow-flowered forms exist.
 They are followed by a cucumber-like fruit which turns from green to red.
 The flowers and fruit are often missed because they occur at the top of the tree.